Maurice White: Deniece Williams

-White was co-producing with Charles Stepney, Deniece Williams' debut album This Is Niecy when Stepney died during the album's recording.
+In May 1976, White & Charles Stepney were co-producing Deniece Williams' debut album This Is Niecy when Stepney died unexpectedly during the sessions.
+Maurice finished producing the LP himself, which was released in August 1976 on Columbia Records.
 Williams was a former backup vocalist for Stevie Wonder's band Wonderlove.
 The album was the first for Kalimba Productions, a production company also established by White and Stepney in 1976.
-As such Maurice went on to mostly produce the LP which was eventually released in August 1976 on Columbia Records.
 This Is Niecy rose to No. 3 on the US Billboard Top Soul Albums and No. 33 on the US Billboard 200 charts.
 A song off the LP called "Free" got to No. 25 on the US Billboard Hot 100, No. 2 on the US Billboard Hot Soul Songs chart and No. 1 on the UK Pop Singles chart.
 This Is Niecy has also been certified Gold in the US by the RIAA and Silver in the UK by the BPI.

-Maurice went on to also produce Williams' sophomore album Songbird, released in 1977.
+Maurice also produced Williams' sophomore album Songbird, released in 1977.
 The album rose to No. 23 on the US Billboard Top Soul Albums chart and No. 5 on the UK Blues & Soul Top British Soul Albums chart.
 A single entitled "Baby, Baby My Love's All for You" got to No. 13 on the US Billboard Hot Soul Songs chart, No. 5 on the UK Blues & Soul Top British Soul Singles chart and No. 32 on the UK Pop Singles chart.

-Williams later issued 1978's That's What Friends Are For on Columbia for Kalimba Productions.
-She then released 1979's When Love Comes Calling on ARC Records, Maurice's vanity label on Columbia.
-He also featured as a guest artist on the LP.

-The album peaked at No. 27 on the Billboard Top Soul Albums chart.
+Williams later issued 1978's That's What Friends Are For on Columbia records for Kalimba Productions.
+She then released 1979's When Love Comes Calling on ARC Records, Maurice's subsidiary label on Columbia.
+Maurice featured as a guest artist on the LP, which peaked at No. 27 on the US Billboard Top Soul Albums chart.
 The single, "I've Got the Next Dance", also reached No. 1 on the Billboard Dance Club Play chart.

-Williams also issued 1981's My Melody and 1982's Niecy on ARC Records.
-In a 2007 interview Deniece said: "I loved working with Maurice White ... he taught me the business of music, and planning and executing a plan and executing a show."
+Williams thereafter issued two studio albums, being 1981's My Melody and 1982's Niecy on ARC Records.
+She later revealed in a 2007 interview that she "loved working with Maurice White ... he taught me the business of music, and planning and executing a plan and executing a show."